VictoriaMetrics/VictoriaMetrics/README.md

   -metricsAuthKey string
      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -opentsdbHTTPListenAddr string
-     TCP address to listen for OpentTSDB HTTP put requests.
+     TCP address to listen for OpenTSDB HTTP put requests.
 Usually :4242 must be set.
 Doesn't work if empty.
 See also -opentsdbHTTPListenAddr.useProxyProtocol
   -opentsdbHTTPListenAddr.useProxyProtocol
      Whether to use proxy protocol for connections accepted at -opentsdbHTTPListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
   -opentsdbListenAddr string
-     TCP and UDP address to listen for OpentTSDB metrics.
+     TCP and UDP address to listen for OpenTSDB metrics.
 Telnet put messages and HTTP /api/put messages are simultaneously served on TCP port.
 Usually :4242 must be set.
 Doesn't work if empty.
 See also -opentsdbListenAddr.useProxyProtocol
   -opentsdbListenAddr.useProxyProtocol
      Whether to use proxy protocol for connections accepted at -opentsdbListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
   -opentsdbTrimTimestamp duration